-It is an in-built tool of Windows OS that allows users to see all the Group Policy settings that have applied to your computer.
-It is a graphical version of the command as mentioned earlier, and the user interface is almost the same as Local Group Policy Editor.
+RSOP.msc is an in-built tool of Windows OS that allows users to see all the Group Policy settings that have been applied to their computer.
+It is a graphical version of the command, as mentioned earlier, and the user interface is almost the same as Local Group Policy Editor.

 To get started, open the Run prompt by press Win+R keys together, type rsop.msc, and hit the Enter button.
 It should take a couple of seconds to load everything, and at the end, you can find a window like this-